 Additionally, if you haven’t yet started your family, fertility does tend to decrease beginning in your thirties.
 Some fertility issues stem from medical conditions, such as a history of endometriosis, that can be successfully treated.
 Again, remember most women in this age group can become pregnant and deliver healthy babies.

 Learn about treatment for infertility at Baptist.

-Patients admitted to Baptist for Women for delivery or for inpatient high-risk pregnancy care stay in The Birthplace, our beautiful facility appointed with amenities such as flat screen TVs and small refrigerators.
-Each private room also features a spa-inspired bathroom with wall-mounted hair dryer and hand-held shower faucet.
+Patients admitted to Baptist for Women for inpatient high-risk pregnancy care stay in The Birthplace, our beautiful facility appointed with amenities such as flat screen TVs and small refrigerators.
+Each private Mother/Baby room also features a spa-inspired bathroom with wall-mounted hair dryer and hand-held shower faucet.